minetest-mods/hopper/README.md

 - 1.3 - Hoppers now call on_metadata_inventory_put and on_metadata_inventory_take, triggering furnace timers via their standard callbacks.
 Updated side hopper rotation handling to allow it to function in any orientation.
 Added settings options to use 16-pixel or 32-pixel textures.
 Added settings option to allow explicit crafting of standard/side hoppers or to allow crafting of a single item that selects which type to use on place.
 Added in-game documentation via optional "doc" mod dependency
 - 1.4 - Added intllib support
 - 1.5 - Added chutes
-- 1.6 - Added "group" support to the API
+- 1.6 - Added "eject items" button to formspecs, "group" support to the API

 Lucky Blocks: 2